davetropeano/lda/source/index.markdown

 ---
 LDA is a light-weight framework that helps developers design and implement integrated systems - for example web-sites - that are composed of multiple applications and can be easily deployed on clouds.
-An LDA-based application is a run-time component whose communication with the outside world is entirely through HTTP/REST - LDA applications communicate with each other by accessing the resources they expose.

-LDA helps you implement applications, but LDA is not focused on individual applications - there are lots of technologies for that - LDA targets coherent systems made up of multiple applications that talk to each other.
-Two other common approaches for solving this problem, a 'central repository' approach and one that in recent years has come to be called 'SOA', have scalability issues that we believe the LDA approach overcomes.
+LDA helps you implement applications, but LDA's primary purpose is not implementing individual applications - there are lots of technologies for that - rather LDA helps implement coherent systems made up of multiple applications that talk to each other.
+LDA applications are system components that communicate entirely through HTTP/REST insterfaces.

-The basic idea behind the use of Linked Data for integration is simple.
+Two other common approaches for integrating applications, the 'central repository' approach and the one that in recent years has come to be called 'SOA', have problems that we believe the LDA approach overcomes.

 We have seen that the regular HTML web is an extraordinary integrator.
 By embedding links - usually HTML anchor tags - inside pages, HTML enables the user of a browser to navigate to other pages without constraining in any way how those pages are implemented - they